trinodb/trino-admin/docs/presto-admin-commands.rst

 The information is saved in a tar file at ``/tmp/presto-debug-sysinfo.tar.gz``.
 The gathered information includes:

 *  Node specific information from Presto like node uri, last response time, recent failures, recent requests made to the node, etc.
 *  List of catalogs configured
 *  Catalog configuration files
-* Other system specific information like OS information, Java version, ``presto-admin`` versionk, and Presto server version.
+*  Other system specific information like OS information, Java version, ``presto-admin`` version, and Presto server version.

 Example
 -------